Online calculator of water/water BPHE

 - The online program works with a basic range of heat exchangers.

-- The output is indicative and does not serve as a design.
+- The output (i.e. BPHE model and required number of plates) is indicative and does not serve as a design.

 - The program does not display the required number of plates, but selects an item close to the commonly available stock.